deficollective/defiscan/src/content/protocols/curve.md

 ## Autonomy

 The only external dependency in Curve is the CoWSwap burner used in the DAO’s revenue collection architecture.
-It submits limit orders that are guaranteed to execute only within predefined price ranges, converting collected tokens into crvUSD.
-If this mechanism fails or malfunctions, DAO revenue remains in its original token form until it can be manually swapped through Curve pools via a DAO vote.
+It submits limit orders that are guaranteed to execute only within predefined parameter ranges, converting collected tokens into crvUSD.
+If this mechanism fails or malfunctions, DAO revenue remains in its original token until it can be manually swapped through Curve pools via a DAO vote, or `EmergencyDAO` intervention.

 > Autonomy score: Low

 ## Exit Window

-All governance votes occur over a 7-day period, with voting frontloaded in the first half due to the linear decay of veCRV voting power after 3.5 days.
+All governance votes occur over a 7-day period, with voting frontloaded in the first half due to the linear decay of veCRV voting power after 3.5 days (See governance section for more information).
 There is no mandatory delay between the end of voting and execution.
 While the voting duration and decay mechanics provide some opportunity for users to react, this does not qualify as a formal delay under the framework.

 > Exit Window score: High